Scarabaeus1031/NEXAH/DISCOVERY_ENGINE/nexah_dynamics_engine/EXPANSION_LOG.md

 • adapter runs
 • graph structure builds

-• but:
+but:

-⚠️ states are often empty
+⚠️ states are sparse or weakly differentiated
-⚠️ transitions minimal
+⚠️ transitions remain minimal

 ---